agrc/metadata-asset-tracking-tool/metadata/political/house_districts_2022_to_2032.md

 ### What is the dataset?

-The [Utah House of Representatives](https://house.utleg.gov/about-the-house/) is comprised of 75 men and women elected to two-year terms.
+The [Utah House of Representatives](https://house.utleg.gov/about-the-house/) is comprised of 75 Representatives elected to two-year terms.
 This dataset shows the geographic boundaries of House districts that will be used from 2022 to 2032.

 ### What is the purpose of the dataset?